-Excessive mould as a result of structural issues or broken elements on a stove top are common and recurring issues where tenants should be entitled to repairs, according to the Tenants' Union of Victoria.
+Excessive mould as a result of structural issues or broken elements on a stovetop are common non-urgent issues where tenants should be entitled to repairs, according to the Tenants' Union of Victoria.

-It seems tenants are often too scared to ask for repairs for fear of being kicked out.
-The Tenants' Union of NSW's survey found 77% of respondents have put up with a problem because they were worried about adverse consequences if they asked to get it fixed.
+A survey by the Tenants' Union of NSW found 77% of respondents had put up with a problem because they were worried it would adversely affect their tenancy if they asked to get it fixed.

-It's essentially pointless to provide protections for tenants if they're too afraid to assert them for fear of retaliation from their landlord.
-Research from the Tenants' Union of Queensland in 2012 found no-grounds evictions were the most common form of eviction, and in many of these cases tenants felt they were a means of retaliation.
+Research from the Tenants' Union of Queensland found no-grounds evictions were the most common form of eviction, and in many of these cases tenants felt they were a form of retaliation.

-There are in fact only two reasons for which your name can be put on a tenancy database.
-You can only be listed once your tenancy has ended and:
+There are only two scenarios in which your name can be put on a tenancy database, and you can only be listed once your tenancy has ended:

 - your rent is in arrears by an amount in excess of the bond, or